Delivery Management: The Complete Guide

 As the name suggests, delivery management software is a technical solution that automates, manages and solves many of the challenges associated with last mile delivery.

-In effect, it looks at the entire process of delivery management, and uses technology to best solve each individual task, saving the user and the business time and money in the process.
-Delivery management software aims to reduce delivery costs (time, fuel missed deliveries etc.), manage stock, coordinate drivers effectively, and deliver a better experience for end-customers.
+In effect, it looks at the entire delivery process and uses technology to best solve each individual task, saving the user and the business time and money in the process.
+Delivery software aims to reduce delivery costs (time, fuel missed deliveries etc.), manage stock, coordinate drivers effectively, and deliver a better experience for end-customers.

 Whilst some solutions can be standalone, the best delivery management software includes routing optimization software, hand-held barcode scanners, GPS systems for drivers, and proof of delivery all in one.

-SmartRoutes bills itself as a delivery route planner and allows users to create routes with unlimited stops.
+SmartRoutes is a delivery route planner and allows users to create routes with unlimited stops.
 This user-friendly solution allows you to plan routes in a matter of minutes.

 SmartRoutes has outgrown the simple 'delivery route planner' title and has become a full-service delivery management software.
-The additional functionality released in 2020 and 2021 makes it hard to beat when compared to other more expensive solutions.
+The additional functionality released in recent years makes it hard to beat when compared to other more expensive solutions.
 The user interface and mobile apps have also been overhauled to make it a much simpler and easy-to-use tool than most on the market.

 SmartRoutes solves the two main issues with delivery route planners; it optimizes routes for maximum efficiency and it automates much of the dispatch management and customer communication requirements.
 Navigation is done through Google Maps within the app, so you’ll still have the benefit of a familiar interface while out on delivery rounds.